 Pinning of Money

-As the Bride and Groom perform their first dance as husband and wife, the guest’s have the opportunity to pin money to the couple’s clothes (also known as the ‘Money Dance’) to help them pay for their wedding and to celebrate their newly formed marriage.
+As the Bride and Groom perform their first dance as husband and wife at a Cypriot Wedding, the guest’s have the opportunity to pin money to the couple’s clothes (also known as the ‘Money Dance’) to help them pay for their wedding and to celebrate their newly formed marriage.

 Bouquet & Garter Toss